Skip to main content

 The agent detects a masked suspect attempting to breach the ATM using bolt cutters, with high alert level and immediate action recommendation.

-Integration with Serenity* AI Hub
+Integration with Serenity* Star

 • Centralized incident management across multiple camera feeds